anjukan/anjukan.github.io/_posts/2019-03-18-so-what-exactly-do-I-do.markdown

 solving the optimisation problem.
 The control action for the first time step is applied to the building and the whole procedure is repeated at the next time step with the new inputs and measurements for the new time window.
 For this reason, MPC is also called receding horizon control.
-MPC has shown a lot of promise in intelligent control of a building to minimise energy consumption and energy costs for building owners from a research perspective [2].</p>
+MPC has shown a lot of promise in intelligent control of a building to minimise energy consumption and energy costs for building owners from a research perspective [3].</p>

-<p> However, MPC has largely been constrained to academia to date and has not made a successful transition to market in real buildings [3].
+<p> However, MPC has largely been constrained to academia to date and has not made a successful transition to market in real buildings [4].
 The problem stems from deriving the model required in MPC to describe the behaviour of the building.
 First of all, no one building is the same.
 Unlike in the automobile or aerospace industries, every building is constructed differently, has different systems and more importantly is operated differently by different occupants.
 This means that a model generated for one building cannot be simply transferred over to another building.
-In such "physics-based models", there is a significant cost and effort required to catpure required information about the building such as materials, geometry and occupancy patterns.
+In such "physics-based models", there is a significant cost and effort required to capture required information about the building such as materials, geometry and occupancy patterns.
 In order to guarantee a solution to the optimisation problem, the problem needs to be "convex" - this term is used in mathematics to indicate that the function you are dealing with is convex - one that always curves up.
 With buildings being highly complex and non-linear in their behaviour, the challenge of creating a suitable and accurate model are serious hurdles to the widespread implementation of MPC. </p>

-<p> Just as AI and machine learning is revolutionising industries from transport to the hospitatility sector, so
+<p> Just as AI and machine learning is revolutionising industries from transport to the hospitality sector, so
 to is it starting to be recognised in building control.
 Data-driven approaches to MPC where machine learning is used to model the building as a 'black box' and a cyber-physical system show promise in removing the expense of deriving a first principles and physics based model.
 There are challenges with this: black-box models are often not suitable for